containers/containertoolbx.org/install.md

    Enter with: toolbox enter ubuntu-toolbox-22.04
    ```

-2. Enter the toolbox and do modifications
+2. Enter the Toolbx and do modifications

    ```console
    $ toolbox enter ubuntu-toolbox-22.04